 Life disparity showed similar patterns of stagnation between 1960 and 1980 as was seen for e0.
-Russia and Lithuania exhibited the highest levels in this period, between 17 and 19 years lost due to death; while the Czech Republic presented the lowest level throughout the same years, between 13 and 14 years.
+Russia and Lithuania exhibited the highest levels in this period, between 17 and 19 years lost due to death; the Czech Republic presented the lowest level throughout the same years, between 13 and 14 years lost due to death.
 Importantly, the Czech Republic was not the regional record e0 holder during these years.
-Around the mid-1980s all countries experienced compression of mortality, i.e. decreases in e†, with the exception of Hungary.
-After 1991, Russia and the Baltic countries experienced significant increases in e† with the peak in 1994-1995.
+Around the mid-1980s, all countries but Hungary experienced compression of mortality (i.e., decreases in e†).
+After 1991, Russia and the BC experienced significant increases in e†, with the peak in 1994–1995.
 During this peak, the observed e0 levels differed from historic levels observed when e† was equally high.
 CE experienced continuous reductions in e† after 1994, whereas it was less systematic in Latvia and Lithuania.
-The rest of the countries also experienced declines after that year up to 2010-2014, but with greater fluctuation.
-Such declines, however, were not as steep as the e0 increases in these countries.
+The remaining countries also experienced declines after that year up to 2010–2014 but with greater fluctuation.
+These declines, however, were not as steep as the e0 increases in these countries.

 [Figure 2 about here]